From foot operated flushes to ionised AC air, Railways customises coaches for post COVID times | Headlines

 From foot operated flushes to ionised AC air, Railways customises coaches for post COVID times

+The first two coaches that rolled out from the Railway Coach Factory in Kapurthala also have fixtures coated with titanium dioxide and the provision for plasma air equipment in AC ducts to sterilise interiors using ionised air, officials said.
+All future coaches will now have these specifications, a railway spokesperson said.

+¨The present ones will also be retrofitted to include these changes wherever possible,¨ he said.
+The specifications will cost the Railways Rs 6 lakh-7 lakh per coach.

-Giving details of the two coaches, one air-conditioned and other non-air conditioned, they said the use of hands to navigate washrooms and other parts has been brought down to a minimum, making them “almost hands-free”.
+Giving details of the two coaches, one air-conditioned and other non-air conditioned, officials said the use of hands to navigate washrooms and other parts has been brought down to a minimum, making them almost hands-free.
 Railway Minister Piyush Goyal also indicated that the new coaches could be the new normal.

 ALSO READ